dreamsproxy/CSCS-MITM-Training/README.md

 Wait 5 seconds

 #### Step 6
-There will be 1 application on the desktop named `Auto-Wireshark` Double click it
+There will be 1 application on the desktop named `Auto-Wireshark.sh`.
+Double click it

 The system should automatically start wireshark on the interface you switched to.